samsonjs/compiler/README.md

 Linux
 -----

-You need ld which lives in the binutils package.
+You need ruby and ld which lives in the binutils package.

-    % sudo aptitude install binutils
+    % sudo aptitude install ruby binutils

 That's it!
 The assembler is included in ~900 lines of Ruby (including comments).